The competent Computational Thinking test (cCTt): a valid, reliable and gender-fair test for longitudinal CT studies in grades 3-6: Methodology

 \subsection{The competent CT test (cCTt)}

-The cCTt\footnote{Please note that the cCTt items are presented in~\citet{elhamamsy_competent_2022} and an editable version is available upon request to the co-authors of the article.} is a psychometrically validated 25-item multiple choice CT assessment for upper primary school (originally validated for grades 3-4, \citealp{elhamamsy_competent_2022}).
-The cCTt is derived from the BCTt~\citep{zapata-caceres_computational_2020}, itself an adaptation of the CT test for primary school~\citep{roman-gonzalez_which_2017, roman-gonzalez_combining_2019}, which is considered to be agnostic from existing programming languages and adapted to students without prior experience in CS or CT.
+The cCTt\footnote{Please note that the cCTt items are presented in \citet{elhamamsy_competent_2022} and an editable version is available upon request to the co-authors of the article.} is a psychometrically validated 25-item multiple choice CT assessment for upper primary school (originally validated for grades 3-4, \citealp{elhamamsy_competent_2022}).
+The cCTt is derived from the BCTt \citep{zapata-caceres_computational_2020}, itself an adaptation of the CT test for primary school \citep{roman-gonzalez_which_2017, roman-gonzalez_combining_2019}, which is considered to be agnostic from existing programming languages and adapted to students without prior experience in CS or CT.
 The cCTt proposes items of progressive difficulty targeting the CT-concepts defined by \citet{brennan_new_2012} by employing grid-type and canvas-type questions (see Fig.~\ref{fig:cCT_format}) to evaluate notions of sequences, simple loops (only one instruction is repeated), complex loops (two or more instructions are repeated), conditional statements, while statements and combinations of these concepts (see Table~\ref{tab:cCTt_description}).
 The instrument was validated in two stages \citep{elhamamsy_competent_2022}.

 In the first stage, experts evaluated the face, construct and content validity of the instrument through a survey and focus group.
 In the second stage, the test was administered to students and analysed through Classical Test Theory and Item Response Theory.
 The psychometric analysis of the students' data showed that the test has adequate reliability (Cronbach's ), a wide range of item difficulties, and adequate discriminability for students in grades 3-4 \citep{elhamamsy_competent_2022}.
-The objective of the present study is to extend this validation procedure to students in grades 5-6.
+The objective of the present study is to : \begin{itemize} \item to extend this validation procedure to students in grades 5-6 \item {to expand the initial validation procedure to include (i) gender-related measurement invariance analyses to establish the instruments' gender fairness, (ii) normalized z-scoring as a first step towards establishing equivalency scales, and (iii) student proficiency profiles to indicate what students should be able to master or not at a given level and help teachers tailor support provided to students \citep{guggemos_computational_2022}.} \end{itemize}